The European Mathematical Society

 - Book donation scheme: More details are here.
 New donors and recipients are always welcome.
 We have already moved tens of tonnes of books and journals, from Europe, USA, Canada, to Africa, South East Asia, and South and Central America.

-- Funding conferences: We have funded participants to ICM06 in Madrid, a speaker to Mongolia, a (part) CIMPA school, conferences, etc. We recently helped to fund the 2nd African Women Mathematics workshop held at AIMS (South Africa) from 17th to 19th July 2013.
+- Funding conferences: Decisions to support a conference are taken once a year, during our annual meeting in April.
+We have funded participants to ICM06 in Madrid, a speaker to Mongolia, a (part) CIMPA school, conferences, etc. We recently helped to fund the 2nd African Women Mathematics workshop held at AIMS (South Africa) from 17th to 19th July 2013.
 A report is available here.

 - Cambodian students: We have supported a number of Cambodian students through their M.Sc. studies.
 With this in mind...